literarybraids/literarybraids.github.io/about.md

 ## Suggesting one

 Please feel free to suggest books for new braids!
 I haven't read all the books in the world so surely there are interesting pieces that I have not thought about.
-However, consider that a braid with too many main characters wouldn't make sense (like one of *War and Peace*, *A hundred years of solitude*...), and for a *too* long work the reduction might become meaningless (like maybe for *The Lord of the Rings*).
+However, consider that a braid with too many main characters wouldn't make sense (like in *War and Peace* or *A Hundred Years of Solitude*), and for a *too* long book the reduction might become meaningless (like maybe for *The Lord of the Rings*).
+If the book you are thinking of is suitable for a braid, send me a message by <a href="https://twitter.com/literarybraids">Twitter</a> or <a href="https://instagram.com/literarybraids">Instagram</a> :).

 ## Ordering a new one

-Please don't hesitate to contact me at <a href="mailto:bookbraids@gmail.com">my email</a> if you are interested in ordering a braid.
+Please don't hesitate to <a href="mailto:bookbraids@gmail.com">contact me</a> if you are interested in ordering a braid.

 ## Ordering a print

 Unfortunately, right now I cannot ship prints of existing braids.
 However, if enough people support this idea, I may think about something.
-A good start is following me on <a href="https://twitter.com/literarybraids">Twitter</a> or <a href="https://instagram.com/literarybraids">Instagram</a> :smile:
+A good start is following me on <a href="https://twitter.com/literarybraids">Twitter</a> or <a href="https://instagram.com/literarybraids">Instagram</a> :).

-Nothing would give me more pleasure than opening a shop for the braids, but I am afraid that at the moment it is impossible for me.
-However, if enough people support the idea, I may think about something...

-# About the code

-This project is mainly written in Python, with some performance-critical functions written in Julia and a bit of Bash here and there.

-## The math (for my nerdy friends)

-Several pieces of math have been essential for the development of Literary Braids.
-Among them, the most important ones are:

-* *Arcleng parametrization*, which has made possible that the entangling looks the same all over the braid.
-* *Basic combinatorics*, which has made possible an efficient reduction.
-* *Wasserstein distance*, which defines a distance between probability measures, and makes possible to compute how good a particular reduction is.